madnuttah/unbound-docker/README.md

 madnuttah/unbound:latest
 ```

+# Troubleshooting

+You can access the _running_ image by executing the following command in your shell: `sudo docker exec -ti madnuttah-unbound /bin/sh`.
+If you have assigned a different name for the image than `madnuttah-unbound`, this must be adjusted of course.

 # Documentation and Feedback

 ## Documentation

-In-depth documentation for NLnet Labs Unbound is available on the [Unbound project's website](https://unbound.net/) and [here](https://www.nlnetlabs.nl/documentation/unbound/unbound.conf/) goes a direct link to the documentation of the default unbound.conf file.
+In-depth documentation for NLnet Labs Unbound is available on the [Unbound documentation website](https://unbound.docs.nlnetlabs.nl/en/latest/) and [here](https://www.nlnetlabs.nl/documentation/unbound/unbound.conf/) goes a direct link to the documentation of the default unbound.conf file.

-There's also a dedicated Unbound documentation website which can be accessed using this [link](https://unbound.docs.nlnetlabs.nl/en/latest/).

 ## Feedback

-Feel free to contact me through a [`GitHub Issue`](https://github.com/madnuttah/unbound-docker/issues) if you have any questions, requests for new features or encounter problems with the image.
+Feel free to contact me through a [`GitHub Issue`](https://github.com/madnuttah/unbound-docker/issues) if you have any questions, requests or problems with the image.

 ## Contributing

-If you like to contribute to this repository, take a look at the [`Contributing Guidelines`](https://github.com/madnuttah/unbound-docker/blob/main/CONTRIBUTING.md).
+If you like to contribute to this repository, please mind the [`Contributing Guidelines`](https://github.com/madnuttah/unbound-docker/blob/main/CONTRIBUTING.md).

 ## Acknowledgements